cvc5/ethos/user_manual.md

 This is the user manual for the AletheLF checker (alfc), an efficient and extensible tool for checking proofs of Satisfiability Modulo Theories (SMT) solvers.

+> Note that alfc is a research project.
+We are planning to release a checker in the coming months whose codebase will inherit that of alfc but will have a new name.

 ## Building alfc

 The source code for alfc is available here: https://github.com/cvc5/alfc.